 Wellington Buddhist Centre is the hub of a friendly community of people who are interested in Buddhism and meet up regularly to meditate and support each other.

 We aim to practice and present a form of Buddhism that is grounded in the core teachings and practices that underlie all the different ethnic schools of Buddhism.
 We are not Tibetan Buddhists, Zen Buddhists, Theravada Buddhists, Nichiren Buddhists, or Pure Land Buddhists — we are simply Buddhists, basing ourselves on the core teachings, but open to the richness of the whole tradition.

 In the meantime join our mailing list to keep up to date with events at the centre.

-Next Open Night: 26 June – The Perfection of Energy
+Next Open Night: 29 August – The Dangers and Defects of Samsara.

 Wellington Buddhist Centre is located upstairs at 6-8 Broomhedge Street, Mount Cook, Wellington.
 There is plenty of parking right outside the centre in the evenings and on weekends.